Meh494/Coding-solutions/README.md

 # DMOJ
-My solutions for problems on DMOJ
+My solutions for problems on DMOJ written in c++.
+On a journey to become a better competitive coder.
+Cheers, -Meh